Home page examples featuring simple persuasive designs for desktop and mobile experiences

-Creating focused Landing Pages is a standard approach for digital campaigns, particularly for engaging the first prospect visit from Google AdWords.
+Creating simplified, focused Landing Page is a standard approach for digital campaigns, particularly for engaging a prospect to get ROI their first visit from Google AdWords.

 Key value proposition messages

 Both of these examples have clear messaging on the home page answering the "Why Us" question?